 Coatings Comparison

-Cool Touch applies faster, builds thinner, and lands at roughly half the installed cost of conventional ceramic microsphere thermal barrier coatings, while delivering equivalent personnel-burn protection and stronger documented resistance to corrosion under insulation.
+Cool Touch applies faster, builds thinner, and lands at roughly half the installed cost of conventional ceramic microsphere thermal barrier coatings, while delivering equivalent personnel-burn protection and comparable or better resistance to corrosion under insulation when applied over an approved primer.

-Industrial thermal barrier coatings serve a specific job: take a hot surface (pipe, tank, valve, or process equipment) running well above OSHA's 140°F personnel-burn threshold and reduce the touchable surface temperature without wrapping the asset in bulky fiberglass or mineral wool.
+Industrial thermal barrier coatings serve a specific job: take a hot surface (pipe, tank, valve, or process equipment) running well above the ASTM C1055 140°F safe-touch threshold (the figure OSHA references for personnel-burn hazards) and reduce the touchable surface temperature without wrapping the asset in bulky fiberglass or mineral wool.
 The category has been dominated for decades by ceramic microsphere coatings, which embed hollow ceramic spheres in a water-based acrylic carrier and rely on the spheres' low thermal conductivity to slow heat transfer.

 Cool Touch (Insulative Coat) is built on a newer chemistry.
 The patented Insulative Ceramic Particle (ICP™) additive, the same technology behind the Cool Roof Coat product recognized by TIME Magazine in 2024, combines low thermal conductivity with high emissivity.
 The result is a coating that radiates absorbed heat back as long-wave infrared instead of letting it conduct through the film, allowing the personnel-burn protection target to be hit at a thinner applied thickness than conventional ceramic microsphere systems require.

 For specifiers, the differences are operational.
-Cool Touch applies faster (thinner film, fewer passes), builds thinner (less material per square foot), and consistently quotes at roughly half the installed cost of conventional ceramic microsphere coatings on like-for-like projects.
-The thermal-performance, OSHA compliance, and corrosion-under-insulation outcomes are equivalent or stronger, with explicit NACE TM0143 validation for the CUI claim.
+Cool Touch applies faster (thinner film, fewer passes), builds thinner (less material per square foot), and typically lands at roughly half the installed cost of conventional ceramic microsphere coatings on like-for-like projects.
+The thermal-performance, OSHA compliance, and corrosion-under-insulation outcomes are equivalent or better; Cool Touch's CUI resistance is validated to ISO 9227 (salt spray) and ISO 6270-1 (condensation) at Rating 0 when applied over an approved primer.
 The sections below cover the comparison in detail, with the honest cases where a pre-existing ceramic microsphere specification may still be the right call.

 Best for